Sometimes, kids teach us more than we teach them.

 Toni is sitting cross-legged on the rug, sipping her steaming mug of coffee.
-This way she can relax with her pal whilst being close enough to little Emma to respond quickly if something goes into her mouth that doesn't look like food.
-One minute the two young mothers are sharing a story and laughing together; the next moment Toni's face crumples and she bursts into tears.
-The stresses that she's facing suddenly rise up like a tidal wave and everything seems too much.
+This way she can relax with her pal, whilst being close enough to little Emma to respond quickly if something goes into her mouth that doesn't look like food.
+One minute, the two young mothers are sharing stories of their kids and laughing together — the next moment Toni's face crumples and she bursts into tears.
+The stresses that she's facing, suddenly rise up like a tidal wave and everything seems to overwhelming.

 But before her friend can reach her, there's two chubby little hands holding her cheeks, and the child's soft little face against her.

-'Mummy sad,' says her daughter, stroking her, 'Mummy sad.'
 Her baby's eyes are nearly crying, too.
-And Toni laughs and cries at the same time.
+In that moment, Toni laughs and cries at the same time.

-She doesn't want her toddler, Emma, to be distressed because of her upset but she's amazed how, although she had seemed so absorbed in her play, she's suddenly there, trying to comfort her.
-'I suddenly realized how tuned in she is to my emotion,' Toni reflects afterward.
+While she doesn't want her toddler, Emma, feeling distressed because of her upset — she's amazed how, although, she'd seemed so absorbed in her play, she suddenly returned, fully present, to comfort her mother.

-That makes sense because, although the cortex (the 'thinking' outer layer of the brain) is not yet fully developed in the toddler brain, the limbic system, (the seat of emotions) is already well tuned in to her own experience and to those around her.
+That makes sense because, although the cortex (the "thinking" outer layer of the brain) has yet to fully develop in the toddler brain, the limbic system, (the seat of emotions) is already well tuned in to her own experience and to those around her.